-The IEPA has issued Fermilab three National Pollutant Discharge Elimination System (NPDES) permits that were active in 2017.
+The IEPA has issued Fermilab three National Pollutant Discharge Elimination System (NPDES) permits that were active in 2018.
 These permits are as follows:

-- 1. Individual NPDES permit for Non-Contact Cooling Water and Storm Water This permit covers combined storm water and non-contact cooling water discharges associated with industrial activities.
-Six outfalls are associated with this permit: Outfall 001 to Ferry Creek, Outfall 002 to Kress Creek, and Outfalls 003, 004, 005, and 006 to Indian Creek.
-Outfalls 004, 005 and 006 were added to the permit during the last permit renewal.
-Outfall 004 covers potential discharges from the MINOS ICW holding tank and Outfalls 005 and 006 cover storm water overflow discharges from the Main Injector pond system.
-The permit dictates that water temperature, pH, flow, and tritium is to be monitored at all six outfalls; chlorine concentration is monitored at the Kress and Indian Creek outfalls.
-The monitoring results are reported to the IEPA monthly.
-A new permit was issued in April 2014 from the IEPA.
-A Compliance Evaluation Inspection Report was last conducted in November 2016 by the IEPA.
-No findings were reported. - General NPDES Storm Water permit for Construction Activities This permit is required for all projects that disturb greater than one acre.
-In 2017 there were four projects. - a.
-SBN Near Detector - b.
-SBN Far Detector - c.
-SLI UUP Project - d.
-Muon Campus Project - 3.
+- 1. Individual NPDES permit for Non-Contact Cooling Water and Storm Water This permit addresses combined storm water and non-contact cooling water discharges associated with industrial activities.
+Six outfalls are associated with this permit: - Outfall 001 discharging to Ferry Creek, - Outfall 002 discharging to Kress Creek, - Outfalls 003, 004, 005, and 006 discharging to Indian Creek.

+Outfall 004 addresses potential discharges from the MINOS ICW holding tank.
+Outfalls 005 and 006 address discharges from the Main Injector pond system.
+The permit requires Fermilab to record and report to IEPA monthly certain physical and chemical discharge parameters.
+From all six outfalls water temperature, pH, flow and tritium are reported.
+Additionally, chlorine concentration is reported from outfalls 001 and 002 discharging to Kress and Indian Creeks.

+Permits are effective for 5 years.
+A permit renewal application was submitted to IEPA in September 2018.
+IEPA last conducted a compliance evaluation inspection against elements of the permit in November 2016.
+No findings were reported.

+- 2. General NPDES Storm Water permit for Construction Activities This permit is required for all projects that disturb greater than one acre.
+In 2018 there were three active projects. - Discovery Road Domestic Water Service Upgrade - Mu2e Service Building Construction - Wilson Hall Parking Lot Upgrade - 3.
 General NPDES Permit for Pesticide Application Point Source Discharge This permit applies to facilities that apply pesticides that may impact waters of the State.